State Bank of Hyderabad

-State Bank of Hyderabad (SBH) was a regional bank in Hyderabad, with headquarters at Gunfoundry, Abids, Hyderabad, Telangana.
-Founded by the 7th Nizam of Hyderabad State, Mir Osman Ali Khan, it is now one of the five associate banks of State Bank of India (SBI) and was one of the nationalized banks in India.
-It was founded in 1941 as the Hyderabad State Bank.
-From 1956 until 31 March 2017, it had been an associate bank of the SBI, the largest such.
-The State Bank of Hyderabad was merged with SBI on 1 April 2017.
+State Bank of Hyderabad (SBH) was a regional bank India, with its headquarters at Gunfoundry, Abids, Hyderabad, Telangana.
+Founded by the 7th Nizam of Hyderabad State, Mir Osman Ali Khan, it is now one of the five associate banks of State Bank of India (SBI) and was one of the nationalised banks in India.
+It was established on 8 February 1941, as the Hyderabad State Bank.
+From 1956 until 31 March 2017, it had been the largest associate bank of the SBI.
+After formation of Telangana in 2014, SBH was the lead bank of the newly created state.
+The State Bank of Hyderabad was merged with State Bank of India on 1 April 2017.

 SBH had over 2,000 branches and about 18,000 employees.
 The bank's business had crossed Rs.
 2.4 trillion as on 31.12.2015 with a net profit of Rs.
 8.12 billion.

 The bank had performed well in the decades before merger, winning several awards for its banking practices.
-Arundhati Bhattacharya was the chairman and Mani Palavesan the managing director at the time of merger.
+Arundhati Bhattacharya was the chairman and Mani Palvesan the managing director at the time of merger.

 It was the chief banker of Telangana.

 History

 The bank was the central bank of the erstwhile Nizam state under the name Hyderabad State Bank.
 It was established on 8 August 1941 under the Hyderabad State Bank Act, during the reign of the last Nizam of Hyderabad, Mir Osman Ali Khan.
+Fifty-one per cent of the bank's share capital was held by the Government of Hyderabad and the rest by private shareholders.
 The bank managed the Osmania Sicca, the currency of Hyderabad state, which covered the present-day Telangana, some districts later known as Hyderabad-Karnataka of Karnataka and Marathwada of Maharashtra.
-(At the time a number of the princely states had their own currencies.)
 The bank also carried out commercial banking.
 The bank opened its first branch at Gunfoundry, Hyderabad on 5 April 1942.
 The Imperial Bank of India, which had established a branch in Hyderabad in 1868 and another in Secunderabad in 1906, provided officers and clerical staff in the initial stages, and later provided training for new recruits.
 The first secretary of Hyderabad State Bank was Muhammad Saleh Akbar Hydari, son of Sir Akbar Hydari.
-The gunfoundry building was designed by Mohammad Fayazuddin, an alumnus of Architectural Association School of Architecture, London.
+The first branch of the bank was setup at Gunfoundry on 5 April 1942.
+The building housing the branch was designed by Mohammed Fayazuddin, an alumnus of Architectural Association School of Architecture, London.

-After Partition, on 17 September 1948, the Indian Army conducted Operation Polo, which resulted in the annexation of Hyderabad to India.
-By 1950, the bank had some 50 branches, including branches in parts of the then Hyderabad State that would later be transferred to other states.
+By 1950 when Hyderabad State became a part of India, the bank had around 50 branches spread over various parts of the then Hyderabad State i.e. present day Telangana, parts of Maharashtra and Karnataka.

 In 1953, the bank absorbed, by merger, the Mercantile Bank of Hyderabad, which Raja Pannalal Pitti had founded in 1935.
 (Some accounts give the year of founding as 1946 and that of merger as 1952).
 In the same year, the Bank started conducting government and Treasury business as agent for the Reserve Bank of India.